betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLPlayerDisposalsTutorial.md

                                     'spoils'
                                     ]]

+# This creates an unedited copy of the dataframe that will be used for calculating player level data
+player_data = afl_data.copy()

 ```

 All the data here is split out by player, however, it is clear to anyone that watches AFL, a player's disposal count very much depends on the performance of the whole team.
 A defender will get a higher number of disposals if the team concedes a lot of forward 50 entries and a lower number if they don't.
 Here we will apply some functions to group this data by team, both for and against, and then concatenate it with the players individual data before we generate our features ready for training